pk-fr/yakpro-po/README.md

     You must know that the lesser the chunk size, the better the obfuscation, and the lower your software performance!

-    (during my own tests, the maximum of obfuscation cost me about 13% of performance)
+    (during my own tests, the maximum of obfuscation costs me about 13% of performance)

     You can tune it as you wish!